upbound/docs/content/providers/provider-terraform/migrate-hcl.md

 ```

 Copy and paste the contents of your public key (typically `~/.ssh/id_rsa.pub`)
-into the publicKey field.
+into the `publicKey` field.

-## Authenticate with AWS
+## Authenticate with your cloud provider

 The Crossplane AWS provider configuration handles authentication.
 You must
 create a Kubernetes secret file to authenticate with your AWS account.